GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 Tracking game performance post-launch is crucial.
 It helps identify improvements, understand player behavior, and enhance the gaming experience for long-term success.
 Once the project has been publised, it's important to set up a system to collect player feedback, encourage player competition, market the game and measure player's engagement and retention.

-GDevelop's Manage section is equipped with features such as leaderboards, player feedback, game lobbies, and marketing publication packages.
+GDevelop's Game dashboard section is equipped with features such as leaderboards, player feedback, game lobbies, and marketing publication packages.
 The engine provides a comprehensive suite of tools for developers to enhance player engagement and drive the success of their games.

 ![Game-manage](Game-manage.png)